vpisarev/ficus/doc/ficustut.md

         }
 val y = if x >= 0. {sqrt(x)}
         else {
-           // fine, because 'throw' result is
+           // fine, because 'throw' is
            // compatible with any type
            throw Fail(f"x={x} is negative")
         }